-In the initial phase of our research, we focused on gathering relevant data to fuel our machine learning and deep learning models for sales prediction.
-Recognizing the impact of specific attributes on predictions, we identified key features such as expiration period, seasonal availability, festival season, holidays, temperature, storage management, advertisement/branding/popularity, natural calamity, date of restock, and date of sale.
-Despite the challenges associated with collecting data from unorganized retail shops, we successfully obtained information from both super shops and various retailers across ten different products.
-Given the retailers' profit oriented focus and lack of maintained databases, we devised a method involving the analysis of previous sales records, calculating numerical values, and determining the sale and demand data for the selected items.
+In the initial phase of our research, we focused on gathering relevant data to fuel our machine • Feature selection: Identifying relevant features for learning and deep learning models for sales prediction.
+Recognizing the impact of specific attributes on predictions, we identified key features • Data formatting: Converting data into a structured such as expiration period, seasonal availability, festival season, holidays, temperature, storage management, advertisement/branding/popularity, • Normalization: Scaling numerical features to a natural calamity, date of restock, and date of sale.
+Despite the challenges associated with collecting data from unorganized retail shops, we successfully • obtained information from both super shops and various retailers across ten different products.
+Given the retailers' profitoriented focus and lack of maintained databases, we devised a method involving the analysis of previous sales records, calculating numerical values, and determining the sale and demand data for the selected items.